How to Request a New Bespoke Application

 You can deploy the uninstall package as a requirement to another install package.
 This will guarantee that an older version of an application is uninstalled before the latest version can be installed.

-Can Devicie package any application as bespoke?
+Can Devicie package ANY application as bespoke?

 Unfortunate no, we are limited by the availability of silent install commands provided by you or documentation by the application publisher.
 We are also limited to the available functions within the installer. e.g. We may not be able to prevent one software from removing another if the package was developed to remove other conflicting software.
 We are also unable guarantee that what end users' experience in a manual install can be achieved the same way when the software is deployed silently.